Need help? We are available to speak to you 7 days a weekRead More

 What are the requirements for spouse visa in Australia?

-The Partner visa consists of a temporary and permanent visa—the temporary visa stage is Subclass 820/309, and the permanent visa stage is Subclass 801/100.
-You'll need to meet specific criteria and requirements to transition from the temporary Partner visa to the permanent Partner visa.
+The Partner Visa Australia consists of a temporary and permanent visa—the temporary visa stage is Subclass 820/309, and the permanent visa stage is Subclass 801/100.
+You'll need to meet specific criteria and requirements to transition from the temporary partner visa to the permanent partner visa.

 Are there any Partner visa conditions?